Comprehensive Plan of Action Item #4

 Require Post-Construction Soil Restoration

 The new soil compaction standards will be included in the Technical Standards for Soil Erosion and Sediment Control in New Jersey when they are readopted.
-Once adopted the soil compaction standards will be applied in Barnegat Bay for all new development that require soil erosion and sediment control approval from the local soil conservation district.
-The re-adoption notice is scheduled to appear in the January New Jersey Register for public review and comment.
+Once adopted the soil compaction standards will be applied in Barnegat Bay for all new developments that require soil erosion and sediment control approval from the local soil conservation district.

 For more information, contact: